 Because I’m not going to lie, despite what shame society may try to bring upon people like me just for admitting it, despite us having no intention whatsoever of harming/hurting others, I’m attracted to those both younger than me (including below the age of consent), at my age, and older than me.
 There were times in the past where I hated myself and bashed my head against the wall thinking there was something wrong with me, like how someone else would think there’s something wrong with them for laughing at seeing people getting killed in comedic ways on television.

 But nowadays I’ve come to accept that young girls are naturally attractive.
 That’s normal.
 Know what else is normal?
 Learning self-control.
 This applies towards a desire to want young girls, girls my age, and girls a little older than me.
 I find many of them equally attractive, just as I find many of them unattractive and ugly as sin (yes, this applies to some youngsters too).
-Some people, no matter their age, are rather unpleasant looking.
+A decent portion of people, including those under age 18, are rather unpleasant looking.
 But aside from the ugly fucks, when it comes to the pretty ones that I have some desire to have sex with, I don’t act on that desire.
 You know why?
 Self-control.
 Just because you want to doesn’t mean you should, especially if they don’t want you too, and also if their parents don’t agree.
 I can be attracted to them, and have enough control over myself to not let my hormones dictate my actions.
 If someone can’t control their actions due to their hormones and people get hurt as a result, that’s when they have a problem and that’s when they need to either seek help, or get locked up.

 And I guess that’s the other main worry people have about the youth.
 They have less self-control than those who are older.
 Well that’s a tricky thing, because it’s never set in stone.
 Some have more self-control than others.
 Some have self-control, but decide not to use it.
 Self-control can be learned, but only an independent person can put that aspect into practice.
-Otherwise you get A Clockwork Orange situation.
+Otherwise, if you lose the “independent” part, you get A Clockwork Orange situation.

 So that’s all I currently have to say on the matter.
 Anyone wants to challenge me or give their opinion, by all means, I encourage you to do so.
 This is something that should be talked about.